 - clay extruder with 1/5 and 1/16 cm diameter round die

 1. Begin with the rectangular ¼ sheet cake.
-Carve the two narrow edges to round.
-Crumb coat with vanilla buttercream.
+Carve the two narrow edges so that they are rounded.

 2. Proceed in the same manner with the 6” x 6”, carving the edges off two mirroring sides until the top is arched.
 Carve the flat half-moon sides slightly so that they taper in towards the top.

-3. Roughly crumb coat both cakes and set in the refrigerator to set.
+3. Roughly crumb coat both cakes with vanilla buttercream and set them in the refrigerator to set.
 Once the crumb coat is firm, apply a second, thicker coat of buttercream.
 This second coat should be thick enough that the cake below does not show.

-I covered this cake in white modeling chocolate using a technique that I call the ‘paneling method,’ which is described in my book.
-A buttercream surface is just fine however.
+I covered this cake in white modeling chocolate using a technique that I call the ‘paneling method,’ which is described in this book.
+A buttercream frosting surface is just fine however.
 Fondant would work as well.